Services & Expertise

 - We send you a form called a petition which we will assist you in completing and then send to the court office.

 - The court papers are then issued and sent to your spouse by the court.

 - The other party should then fill in a receipt confirming whether they agree or do not agree to the divorce being granted.
 This is copied to you.

 - We then prepare a document called a Request for Directions for Trial which will need to be supported by a statement which we will also prepare and send to you.

-- Six weeks after pronouncement of decree nisi/conditional order, assuming there are no problems, and we do not advise you to delay making the application we will make an application to finalise the divorce/dissolution on your behalf to end the marriage/civil partnership.
+- Six weeks after pronouncement of Decree Nisi/conditional order (unless advised otherwise) we will make an application to finalise the divorce/dissolution on your behalf to end the marriage/civil partnership.

 Throughout this, we will tell you when any of the above steps have been taken.
-We have provided for 1 ½ hours of discussion with you by telephone, email or in person.
+We have provided for one and a half hours of discussion with you by telephone, email or in person.
 In the vast majority of cases this is more than sufficient to deal with all of the issues arising in relation to your divorce/dissolution.
-We also include work up to two hours to deal with any queries arising from the Court.
-Judges who are not used to dealing with ex pat cases can sometimes need further time to consider complex law that may apply which may necessitate detailed questioning and replies.
+We also include up to two hours work to deal with any queries arising from the court.
+Judges who are not used to dealing with expat cases can sometimes need further time to consider complex law that may apply which may necessitate detailed questioning and replies.
 We are used to helping them in this regard.

 In most cases the above follows through without difficulty.
 In some cases there are difficulties and we do charge extra for any additional work.
 For example, difficulties could include not being able to arrange service upon the other party or that of the party denying receipt of the papers, whereby we might then need to obtain a process server and so on.
 Any additional costs will be advised to you but would only be incurred on the basis of our receiving instructions to proceed.